googleNewIconwhatsapp iconTwitterIconinstagramIcon

 VISA

-Study Permit Extension in Canada: Process, Fees & FAQs Guide
+Study Permit Extension in Canada 2026: Process, Fees & Processing Time

 As an International student, if your study permit expires while studying in Canada, then you have to apply for a study permit extension at least 30 days before it expires.
 This will help you in legally continuing your studies in Canada longer than the initial permit period and let you maintain your “implied status”.
 However, if you fail to apply for a study permit extension application, then you’ll have to immediately stop studying and apply for “restoration of status”, in which you will have to pay an additional fee.
 Read below to find the complete process to apply for study permit extension and other important details.